Home Inspection in Vaughan

 9.6%

-9.6% of active listings in Vaughan were built during the aluminum wiring and poly-B plumbing era.
+9.6% of homes in Vaughan were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 2000s–2010s